alxgmpr/alxgmpr/README.md

 _Edzart_ is my Grandfather's name, and my middle name.
 But I'm Alex!
 Pleased to meet you.

 I'm a software engineer with an affinity for e-commerce.
-I'm currently building (really cool) things I can't talk about @ [TryNow](https://trynow.io).
+I'm currently building (really cool) things @ [TryNow](https://trynow.io).

 In my free time, I enjoy reverse engineering websites and apps.
 Poke through my repositories!